Kalbarri, Western Australia: Tourism

-The Kalbarri National Park is home to a phenomenon of geography and geology known as the Z Bend, a tourist lookout, and "Nature's Window", a rock formation overlooking hundreds of kilometres of Murchison River.
-The Rainbow Jungle (The Australian Parrot Breeding Centre), located a few kilometres south of the town centre, features hundreds of exotic species of birds in their native habitat plus a walk-in cage allowing humans to interact with the birds.
+The Kalbarri National Park is home to a phenomenon of geography and geology known as the Z Bend, a tourist lookout, and Nature's Window, a rock formation overlooking the Murchison River.
 Red Bluff and other coastal cliffs and formations are located south of the town.
+The Rainbow Jungle (The Australian Parrot Breeding Centre), was severely damaged by the 2021 cyclone and is permanently closed.